shanthisree0315/CSGY-6513_Final_Project_Traffic_Accident_Analysis/README.md

 $ bin/kafka-topics.sh --create --topic accident_tmp_input --bootstrap-server localhost:9092
 ```

-Run the KafkaProducer first and then the KafkaConsumer.
+Run the KafkaProducer notebook first and then the KafkaConsumer notebook.
 Your output should be accumulated from time to time in a HTML file.